hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugins/step2-install-krew.md

 `kubectl krew search`{{execute}}

-There are **so many helpful plugins** in this list and it hard to single out just one, but lets explore a few.
+There are **so many helpful plugins** in this list.
+The next steps will showcase just a few of them, but I would encourage you to use this scenario instance to install a try out of a few others that pique your interests.